davidcaron/pclpy/README.md

     - people
     - outofcore
     - registration
-    - every other module not build in the precompiled windows binaries
+    - every other module not built in the precompiled windows binaries

 ## Not Implemented
 (see todo.md)